r-grandorder/tri-hermes/en/pages/agartha.md

 I hope you all enjoy it as much as those food-stealing harpies did.

 **Astolfo:**
 All right then...time to go big, or go home!
-La Black Luna! ! !
+La Black Luna!!!

 **d'Eon:**
 S-so incredibly loud!
 If I hadn't prepared myself,I shudder to think of what might have happened to me.